 EntertainmentCelebrities Selena to receive posthumous star on Hollywood Walk of Fame Selena Quintanilla, the late "Queen of Tejano," will be one of two posthumous honorees to receive a star on the Hollywood Walk of Fame in 2017.
 Photo Credit: Getty Images / Jana Birchum By Frank Lovece Special to Newsday Updated June 30, 2016 8:54 AM Print Share fbShare Tweet Email The late “Queen of Tejano” music, Selena Quintanilla, will be one of two posthumous honorees to receive a star on the Hollywood Walk of Fame in 2017.
 The Hollywood Chamber of Commerce said Tuesday that Selena, as she was popularly known, will be one of 33 film, TV, music, radio and theater artists to receive a sidewalk plaque on the famed Los Angeles thoroughfare.
 She will be joined by the late composer Jerry Goldsmith and stars including Elmont- and East Meadow-raised magician Criss Angel.
 Selena was fatally shot by a former fan club president in 1995.
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.